 Daughter Beatrice Miner (1917-1947) was born on July 6, 1917.
-She married Elijah "Lige" Mayle (1913-1949), the son of Charles (or "James") and Mary Ellen Mayle, on Oct.
-20, 1934.
-They had at least six children, born between 1934 and 1947 -- Thelma Norris, Frederick Mayle, Dottie Lou Croston, Barbara Jane Mayle, Fronnie Mayle and Elijah Mayle Jr. When the federal census was taken in 1940, the Mayles lived in Philippi, with Elijah earning a living as a roadwork laborer with the Works Progress Administration (WPA).
+On Oct.
+20, 1934, when she was age 17, she married 21-year-old Elijah "Lige" Mayle (1913-1949), the son of Charles (or "James") and Mary Ellen Mayle.
+They had at least six children, born between 1934 and 1947 -- Thelma Norris, Frederick Mayle, Dottie Lou Croston, Barbara Jane Mayle, Fronia (Mayle) Mayle and Elijah Mayle Jr. When the federal census was taken in 1940, the Mayles lived in Philippi, with Elijah earning a living as a roadwork laborer with the Works Progress Administration (WPA).
 Tragically, Beatrice was inflicted with painful peritonitis while giving birth in 1947, and died from its effects at the age of 29, on April 24, 1947.
 Burial was at Chestnut Ridge.
 Now widowed, Elijah worked as a coal miner.
 He died just two years after his wife, of "acute alcoholism," on Nov.
 20, 1949, at the age of 35.
 James Mayle was the informant on Elijah's death certificate.
 What became of the orphaned children, and who raised them, is not known.
 A search has been made for Elijah's obituary in the Philippi Republican newspaper microfilm collection at West Virginia University, but none was found.

 Son Leroy Junior Miner (1933-1982) was born on March 7, 1933.
 At the age of 20, he married 17-year-old Myrtle May Collins (1936- ? ), the daughter of William and Fannie E. Collins of Philippi.
 The wedding, which occurred on Sept.
 24, 1953, was officiated by Rev. M.C.
 Harris of the AME Church in Philippi.
 Leroy died in Canton, Stark County, OH on Sept.
 10, 1982, at the age of 49.
 Myrtle was deceased by 2005.